No. 3 Spartans, No. 13 Tigers face tough Week 2 challenges - WHIZ News

-The 13th-ranked Tigers face 14th-ranked Oregon in the Ducks’ home state Tuesday night amid eligibility concerns for star freshman James Wiseman.
+The 13th-ranked Tigers travel to face 14th-ranked Oregon on Tuesday night amid eligibility concerns for star freshman James Wiseman.
 Two nights later, the third-ranked Spartans travel to 12th-ranked Seton Hall following an emotional weekend win after the death of preseason Associated Press All-American Cassius Winston’s brother.

 Memphis (2-0), which climbed one spot in Monday’s new AP Top 25 poll, had no trouble in its opening-week games.
 But Friday’s win against Illinois-Chicago came after the school said second-year coach and former NBA star Penny Hardaway had given more than $11,000 to Wiseman’s family in 2017 before taking the Memphis job.